tjayr/camunda8/README.md

 ## Experimental

 The experimental folder contains docker-compose files for exporting data from Zeebe to Opensearch instead of Elasticsearch.

-`client-app` is a module for interacting with the Zeebe api to deploy and start processes.

 ## Deploying on Fargate